 Like millions of people, Andrew Terrill grew up on the edge of a big city.
 But for Terrill, a young man in his early twenties, suburban life felt predictable and crowded – the days lacked purpose and meaning.
 What he craved was a life of freedom, adventure and simplicity, a life lived on his own terms, and after surviving a near-death accident in the Swiss Alps, that was the life he chose.

 In May 1997, despite a lack of funds, Terrill left his London home and travelled to the southernmost point of Calabria, Italy.
 Once there, he turned north and began walking.
 His destination, the North Cape at the top of Norway, lay unimaginably far away.

-The Earth Beneath My Feet covers the journey’s first eight months, taking readers the entire length of Italy during a searing-hot summer, and then into Austria and the depths of a worsening Alpine winter.
+The Earth Beneath My Feet covers the journey’s first eight months, taking readers the entire length of Italy during a searing-hot summer, then into Austria and the depths of an Alpine winter.
 It’s a journey of contrasts, challenges and surprises through a Europe far less crowded and developed than many people suppose.

 On Sacred Ground continues the journey – onwards through the dark forests of Central Europe during a long, cold winter; up Denmark’s wild and windswept North Sea coast; and then into the remote Norwegian fjells, Europe’s greatest mountain wilderness – a magical realm that truly could be considered ‘The Prize’.